OmarNiazi/obsidian-notes/Data Structures/Assignment 1 - Take Aways.md

 $\text{Area} = \frac{1}{2}\left|\det\begin{pmatrix}x_1 & y_1 & 1 \\x_2 & y_2 & 1 \\x_3 & y_3 & 1\end{pmatrix}\right| = 0$

 But building this matrix would require 3 points at a time and building every possible 3 point combination is O(n<sup>3</sup>).
-Which is
+Which is eww.

+---
+### Slopes
+What if we take a point $i$ and we calculate the slope from $i$ to every point in the array.
+The slope calculation itself is O(1) and when we do it with every point it's O(n).
+We store the slopes in an array and now we check how many times the same slope is repeated and that will tell us the number of points lying on a line P<sub>i</sub> from the initial point.
+But that requires O(n<sup>2</sup>).
+So, we sort the array using Quick sort (O(n log n)) so that equal slopes are continuous in the array and we can simply count the points on equal slopes.

+Suppose there are k points lying on the line P<sub>i</sub> meaning number of collinear points is k + 1.
+But what we need is the number of sets of 3 of collinear points.
+For that we already have the point $i$.
+So, we take combinations of k, 2 at a time:

+$\binom{k}{2} = \frac{k!}{2!(k-2)!} = \frac{k(k-1)}{2}$